Photon Energy Equation : E=hv Formula and Calculator

-What is energy of photon in light ?
+What is photon energy?

-Photon energy refers to the energy carried by a single photon, which is a quantum of electromagnetic radiation such as light.
+It refers to the energy carried by a single photon, which is a quantum of electromagnetic radiation such as light.
 Photons are particles of light and other electromagnetic waves.
 They have both wave like and particle like properties and are considered quantized packets of energy.

 The energy of a photon depends on its frequency (ν) or equivalently, its wavelength (λ).
-The relationship between photon energy (E), frequency, and wavelength is described by the following equations.

 Using Frequency (ν):